chinedufn/skeletal-animation-system/README.md

 The time in seconds that your current animation was initiated.
 This gets compared with the `currentTime` in order to interpolate your joint data appropriately.

+###### currentAnimation.noLoop

+Type: `Boolean`

+Whether or not your animation should loop.
+For example, let's say you are 13 seconds into a 4 second animation.

+If `noLoop === true` then you will be playing the frame at the 4th second.

+If `noLoop === false` then you will be playing the frame at the 1st second.

 ##### previousAnimation